Peale's Philadelphia Museum: Later years

 Peale died in 1827 and the museum moved again to Chestnut Street Arcade.
-Later Peale's son Titian took over and then his grandson Edmund.
+Later, Peale's son Titian took over.
 In 1838 the museum moved to a newly constructed building at Ninth and Sansom streets, which was also known as the Chinese Museum as it initially housed the Chinese collection of Nathan Dunn, one of its directors, in its lower story.
+That building burned down in 1854.
+In 1840, the museum acquired the Mechanical Turk, a chess playing "automaton" operated by a hidden human.

-That building burned down in 1854 The majority of the Philadelphia collection was sold to P. T. Barnum and Moses Kimball in 1849 and was subsequently lost or destroyed.
+Due to financial problems, the museum sold its 1838 building in 1843 and had to pay a high rent for the building until it moved out.
+Charles Willson's grandson, Edmund Peale, bought the collection at auction in 1845 and moved it into an ex-Masonic hall in Chestnut Street.
+The majority of the Philadelphia collection was sold to P. T. Barnum and Moses Kimball in 1849 and was subsequently lost or destroyed.
 The portrait collection was auctioned in 1854 and some of it was bought by the City of Philadelphia for display in Independence Hall.